mlswg/mls-protocol/draft-ietf-mls-protocol.md

 } SenderDataAAD;
 ~~~

-When parsing a SenderData struct as part of message decryption, the recipient
+When parsing a SenderDataTBE struct as part of message decryption, the recipient
 MUST verify that the leaf index indicated in the `leaf_index` field identifies a
 non-blank node.